faruk/opticfoo/README.md

 If you installed panda3d on linux you should find your 'Config.prc' file in /etc.

+Add the following lines to Configure.prc and adapt to your installation path.
+The specified directories are the directories where you should hold all visual material for visuals if you are going to code your own.

+    model-path    /path/to/opticfoo/models
+    model-path    /path/to/opticfoo/textures

 Panda3d has an apt-repository and offers a debian .deb-package for smooth installation with debian based operating systems (see details on Panda3d download page